GraemeMalcolm/ready2019/Challenge01.md

 ### 3. Prepare Image Data for Machine Learning

-In the **ready2019/notebooks** folder the **01-DataPrep.ipynb** notebook and examine the notes and code it contains.
+In the **ready2019/notebooks** folder, open the **01-DataPrep.ipynb** notebook and examine the notes and code it contains.
 Run each code cell, and review the output.
 The code in the notebook:

 1. Downloads and extracts a folder hierarchy of image files that you will use in subsequent challenges.
 2. Displays the first image in each folder - each folder represents a category or *class* of product image.